Survivor Series (2011)

 The 2011 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by WWE.
-It was the 25th annual Survivor Series and took place on November 20, 2011, at Madison Square Garden in New York City.
-It was also the first one to take place in Madison Square Garden since the 2002 event, as well as the first Survivor Series held following the end of the first brand extension in August.
+It was the 25th annual Survivor Series and took place on November 20, 2011, from Madison Square Garden (MSG) in the New York City borough of Manhattan, New York.
+This was the third Survivor Series held at MSG, after 1996 and 2002.
+The event was highlighted by the titular Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

 Seven matches were contested at the event, six of which were broadcast live on pay-per-view.
-The main events from this installment of Survivor Series pay-per-view would have a lasting effect on the next year in the WWE.
-In the main event, The Rock, in his first WWE in-ring match since March 2004, teamed up with his WrestleMania XXVIII opponent John Cena to defeat The Miz and R-Truth.
-A predominant match saw Big Show defeat World Heavyweight Champion Mark Henry by disqualification.
-In another predominant match on the card, CM Punk was victorious over Alberto Del Rio by submission to win the WWE Championship, a reign that would continue until January 27, 2013 and become the sixth longest in the company's history.
+The main events from this installment of Survivor Series would have a lasting effect on the next year in WWE.
+In the main event, The Rock, in his first WWE in-ring match since WrestleMania XX in March 2004, teamed up with his WrestleMania XXVIII opponent John Cena to defeat The Miz and R-Truth.
+A predominant match saw Big Show defeat World Heavyweight Champion Mark Henry by disqualification, but did not win the title as titles do not change hands on disqualification unless stipulated.
+In another predominant match on the card, CM Punk was victorious over Alberto Del Rio by submission to win the WWE Championship, a reign that would continue until the 2013 Royal Rumble, the 11th-longest in the company's history.
+One Survivor Series match occurred, in which Team Barrett (Wade Barrett, Cody Rhodes, Dolph Ziggler, Hunico, and Jack Swagger) defeated Team Orton (Randy Orton, Kofi Kingston, Mason Ryan, Sheamus, and Sin Cara).

-The event garnered 281,000 pay-per-view buys, up from 244,000 buys the previous year's event.
+The event garnered 281,000 pay-per-view buys, up from 244,000 buys of the previous year's event.
+This was the first Survivor Series held following the end of the first brand extension in August.
+It was also the first Survivor Series held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.